 - You’re overweight, which puts stress on your feet

-- You switch shoes or increase your activity level
+- You’ve recently switched shoes or increased your activity level

 - You’re wearing bad shoes that are cheap, worn out, or don’t fit correctly